 Meet Nick

-Nick Deiuliis is a life-long resident of Western Pennsylvania and the Pittsburgh area.
+Nick is a life-long resident of Western Pennsylvania and the Pittsburgh area.
 He comes from a family of Italian immigrants with the men of his family working in the mines, mills, and railroads of the region.

 Growing Up